Skip to content

 Board of the student union

-HUMAKO board members have their own responsibilities, which are carried out individually, in teams and collectively as a board.
-Board work is mainly carried out remotely, but also occasionally live in Helsinki, with HUMAKO covering the necessary travel costs.
+Each HUMAKO board member has their own areas of responsibility, which are carried out individually, in teams and collectively as a board.
+Board work is mainly conducted remotely, but occasionally also in person in Helsinki, in which case HUMAKO covers the necessary travel expenses.

 Projects